Employee Degree Attainment Program (EDAP)

 Announcing a NEW Employee Degree Attainment Program (EDAP) offering tuition assistance for higher education to Virginia State University employees.

-The EDAP is a funded Academic Affairs activity initiated by the Interim Provost and Vice President for Academic Affairs, Dr. Tia.
+The EDAP is a funded Academic Affairs activity initiated by the Provost and Vice President for Academic Affairs, Dr. Tia.
 A. Minnis, as part of the approved FY2023-2024 Title III Part B Program Carry Forward by The Department of Education Historically Black Colleges and Universities.

 This is a great opportunity for Virginia State University to invest in their employees' continuous learning and development.